jjjj473/ggdd/README.md

 `gradle assembleDebug`.

 The app streams a sample video from the web by default.
 You can tap the "Pick Video" button to choose a local file using Android's media picker.
-The player shows a progress bar and lets you change playback speed using the spinner below the video.
-Edit `MainActivity` if you want to supply your own default URL.
+Videos you select are added to a simple playlist so you can move forward or backward using the Next and Prev buttons.
+A progress bar shows playback, a volume slider lets you adjust sound, and the spinner below the player changes playback speed.
+Use the Fullscreen button for immersive viewing.
+When you press the home button, the player enters picture-in-picture mode so video continues in a small window.
+Sample subtitles are bundled in `assets/sample.srt`.